mariFelix/Bioinfo-Toolbox/README.md

 ./gcContent_Ekblom.sh input window output
 ```

-The input file must be :
+The input file must be in this format :

-Positio       Base
+Position    Base

 ###### EXAMPLE